troy-lamerton/artificial-general-intelligence/README.md

 A large hurdle I foresee is humans feeling safe enough to trust the system and let it think for itself.

-I am not aware of any tool that can observe what an Large Language Model (LLM) is doing under-the-hood.
+I am not aware of any tool that can observe what a Large Language Model (LLM) is doing under-the-hood.
 Perhaps these exist at the corporations who run LLM infrastructure.

 So far, researchers have spoken about testing their model in a controlled environment, so that they can observe its behavior closely.
 Interestingly, when OpenAI was preparing ChatGPT o1 in 2024, they found it was great at deception.